0xKourama/Elbanna-NP-Notes/personal/dump.md

 - Vitamin E  : Vegetable oils, nuts, and seeds
 - Resveratrol: Grape skin, nuts and berries
 - Carotenoids: Fruit, vegetables and eggs

+# what are my attributes?
+1. sophisticated
+2.